thefunkjunky/gs-dotfiles/README.md

 NOTE: This is still a work in progress.
 Some things need to be deprecated, removed, modified, and added.
 Use at your own risk.

 ## Usage
-Must be run as sudo:
+Must be run as sudo in project root dir:

 ```
 $ chmod +x install.sh